Updated July 26, 2023

 |Functionality||To limit/ enhance the supply of money in the economy.||Used to limit the expansion of bank credit, to ensure high solvency|

 |Maintained by||Maintained by the RBI in the form of Liquid Cash.||Commercial banks maintain liquid assets with themselves in the form of liquid assets|

 |Returns||Banks earn no interest for the money they have locked with the RBI||Banks can earn returns on the SLR they withhold|

 |Reporting||Once in 14 days (selected as a Friday by the RBI), the commercial bank must report their Net Demand and Time Liabilities and cash to the RBI.|

 |Current Rate (in India)||The Current CRR Rate in India is 4%||The current SLR Rate in India is 19.5%.
 This can be raised to up to 40% by the RBI norms to facilitate the economy.|

-The main responsibility of the Reserve Bank of India is to keep up the supply of money in the economy and to do this, the RBI uses instruments like Repo Rate, Reverse Repo Rate, Cash Reserve Ratio, Statutory Liquidity Ratio, and Bank Rate.
-Based on the situation of the economy and inflation, the RBI and the Finance Ministry of the country decide the fate of the inflation rates and the growth rates of the country.
+The main responsibility of the Reserve Bank of India is to keep up the supply of money in the economy and to do this.
+The RBI uses instruments like Repo Rate, Reverse Repo Rate, Cash Reserve Ratio, Statutory Liquidity Ratio, and Bank Rate.
+Based on the economy and inflation situation, the RBI and the Finance Ministry of the country decide the fate of the inflation rates and the country’s growth rates.
 To contribute to this, CRR vs SLR are important financial instruments.
-Both CRR vs SLR are reserves that block the money flow in the economy and thereby reduce the lending and the investments in the country.
+Both CRR vs SLR are reserves that block the money flow in the economy and thereby reduce the lending and investments in the country.

 This has been a guide to the top difference between CRR vs SLR.
 Here we also discuss the CRR vs SLR key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more-